Avizacherman/social-todo/readme.md

 ### Comments

 A user will eventually be able to leave comments on a task.
 This will be achieved through an extended relationship: `(USER)-[MAKES]->(COMMENT)-[ON]->(TASK)`.
 This truly harnesses the power of neo4j to extend relationships.

+## Refactoring Work

+- Rewrite models (particularly those that have multiple related nodes) so the data sent back is in a more practical format
+- Sanitize user data to remove password hashes